Ficool

 Klanck!

-Quietly and carefully throwing the rubble aside, the rock below suddenly loosened.
+Quietly and carefully pushing the rubble aside, the rock below suddenly loosened.

-Bam, I fell forward, the rocks pulling me with them.
+Bam, I fell forward, the rocks pulling me along.

-Worry wormed its way into my thoughts, all so similar to the larva worming through the dead man's corpse left behind.
+Worry wormed its way into my thoughts, or I'd like to believe that it was, all so similar to the larva worming through the dead man's corpse.

 Will the cave collapse?